musty-codified/musty-codified/README.md

-- 👋 Hi, I’m @musty-codified
+- 👋 Hi, I’m @musty-codified.
-- 👀 I’m interested in Computing Systems and AI
+- 👀 I’m really interested in computing systems and AI.
-- 🌱 I’m currently learning java/springboot for backend technologies and react for front end.
+- 🌱 I’m currently learning Java/Springboot for backend technologies and React for front end.
-- 💞️ I’m looking to collaborate on backend and front end projects
+- 💞️ I’m looking to collaborate on backend and front end projects.
-- 📫 You can reach me on linkedin @ Mustapha Musa
+- 📫 You can reach me on linkedin @ Mustapha Musa.

 <!---
 musty-codified/musty-codified is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.